April 2011 ~ The Virgin Islands

 The night was exceptionally calm with little wind.
 The day broke sunny and calm, but quickly became toasty.
 I think I successfully rewired the SSB antenna, but was unable to raise any stations.
 Have to do some more research.

 We were underway by about 9:00am but the wind was non-existent.
 We hate motoring, but had little choice.
 After an hour or so of grinding away, we arrived in Francis Bay on the north side of St. John, a large inviting bay but mostly populated with powerboats, not the best of recommendations.
 Though only 10:00am, it was near stifling, so the girls and I took to the water.
-Anna, who had procrastinated on her math work, had to finish it before joining us; this led to some consternation, and a lesson in diligence that hopefully penetrated the haze.
+Nana, who had procrastinated on her math work, had to finish it before joining us; this led to some consternation, and a lesson in diligence that hopefully penetrated the haze.

 We floated around the nicely temperate water and then rehashed leftovers for lunch.
 I spent the afternoon grinding out some client code work while the girls went snorkling and did literature with mom.